Café Besalu | Credit: JiaYing Grygiel

 It was a very good sign when I walked in and was the only non-native Spanish speaker in the house.
 From the entrance, you’ll see a dining room full of families on the right, and a service counter on the left, festively decked out in piñatas.

 Pair it with: The state’s only bicycle playground is a short drive away, at Dick Thurnau Memorial Park (11050 10th Ave.
 S.W., Seattle) so bring along the bikes and scooters.
-Or try two new-ish indoor playspaces for kids under age 8, Lil’ Bug Studio (10007 13th Ave.
-S.W., Seattle) and Pinwheels Play Space (9988 15th Ave.
-S.W., Suite B, Seattle).
-Read more about all three spots in our review.
+Or try another new-ish indoor playspace for kids under age 8, Lil’ Bug Studio (10007 13th Ave.
+S.W., Seattle).
+Read more about both spots in our review.

 Kiki Bakery: Taiwanese bakery in North Seattle